olivierbrcknr/mfadt-darkdata-zine/_posts/2021-05-05-Local-News-And-Dark-Data.md

 ---------------

 <small>[Isabel Anguera](http://www.isabelanguera.xyz/) is a graduating Senior in the BFA Design & Technology program at The New School.
-She is an aspiring ux/ui designer and creative technologist with an interest in the ethics of tech, and big data.</small>
+She is fascinated by the ethics of tech, and the broad impact of big data on and offline.</small>

 ##### Works Cited